SahilRailkar/group-19/docs/final.md

     <img src="./image2.png" width="600px"/>
     <h4>Figure 12</h4>
 </div>

+The walls were the most difficult obstacle to dodge for the agent.
+The graph depicts that the agent’s performance stabilized earlier than it did with the other two obstacles.
+This obstacle seemed to be difficult for the agent because even when it appropriately decided to strafe to dodge a wall, it would occasionally die because it did not strafe enough and ran into the wall with its shoulder.
+This was confusing for the model because it was being penalized even when it chose the proper action.

 #### Qualitative Results
 The GIFs on the left displays how the agent performs before training with the corresponding obstacle while the GIFs on the right display how it performs after training.